 - I just went through this process.
 I was amazed at how many agencies I pass on because I could get a quick clear idea of what they do or what they offer.
 I must have looked at a hundred to get five candidates

-- If the loading icon spins more that three seconds, I’m gone
+- If the loading icon spins more than three seconds, I’m gone

 Considering that the website is by far the first impression of an agency it is curious why any agency would neglect theirs.
 Sure the excuses are real; no time, no resources, no budget.
 Or worse, my current clients tell me how much they like it.
 Why change?

 Why indeed.
 The website is the easiest thing to control in the entire business development process.
 Marketers start their search on your website.
 They select 5 to 10 agencies based initially on your website.
 They want to know three key things to make their decision.
 They are time-stressed and want to get through the process quickly.